-1. Descriptive Title: MSCGP - Write t he p roposal tittle 2.
+1. Descriptive Title: 2024 MSCGP - W /rite the proposal title 2.
 Recipient Location (State/Territory): 3.
-Grant Start Date: January 1 st , 2022 4.
-Grant End Date: December 31 st , 2022
+Grant Start Date: January 1 st , 2024 4.
+Grant End Date: December 31 st , 2024

-5. Summary Statement/Public Description: The Summary is the first aspect of your hard work that the National Grants Committee members will see and, if not drafted carefully, may be the last.

-The summary is the first opportunity to outline your project, certainly, but also impress the importance of your proposal to your proposal reviewers.
-Be sure and indicate local need for said project, alternatives in the absence of federal support, as well as the benefits of the project both before and after its implementation.
-The consequences of the proposal after funds are allocated should certainly be highlighted, essentially ensuring that the National Grants Committee members reviewing the proposal will see clearly, from the first page, the benefits of allocating funds.

-6. Grant Recipient Contact(s) - list full name, title (optional), phone number, email address and organization name
+- 5. Project Abstract Summary/Public Description: The Summary is the first aspect of your hard work that the National Grants Committee members will see and, if not drafted carefully, maybe the last.
+The summary is the first opportunity to outline your project and impress your proposal's importance to your reviewers.
+Be sure and indicate the local need for said project, alternatives in the absence of federal support, as well as the benefits of the project both before and after its implementation.
+The consequences of the proposal after funds are allocated should undoubtedly be highlighted, essentially ensuring that the National Grants Committee members reviewing the proposal will see, from the first page, the benefits of allocating funds. - 6.
+Grant Recipient Contact(s) list full name, title (optional), phone number, email address, and organization name